top of page

 "In a Growing Share of U.S. Marriages, Husbands and Wives Earn About the Same"

-According to the new Pew Research Center, in nearly half of all U.S. marriages, both the husband and wife have similar levels of education and earnings.
-This marks a significant shift from the past, where male breadwinning was the norm.
+According to the Pew Research Center, in nearly half of all U.S. marriages, both the husband and wife have similar levels of education and earnings, marking a significant shift from the past, where male breadwinning was the norm.

-The study also found that couples with similar education and earnings tend to be more satisfied with their marriages and share household and child-rearing responsibilities more equally.
+The study also found that couples with similar levels of education and earnings tend to be more satisfied with their marriages and to share household and child-rearing responsibilities more equally.

 Our role as husbands and fathers is as essential today as it has ever been.
 It's just changing.